 Low-Income Areas Subgoal (LIAS) Loans

-Low-income areas subgoal loans are the subset of goal-eligible purchase loans made to two subgroups: a) families living in census tracts where the median census tract income is no greater than 80 percent of AMI; and b) families with incomes no greater that 100 percent of AMI living in census tracts with a minority population of 30 percent or more and median census tract income of less than 100 percent of AMI.
+Low-income census tracts subgoal loans are the subset of goal-eligible purchase loans made to two subgroups: a) families living in low-income census tracts that are not minority census tracts; and b) families with incomes greater that 100 percent of area median income living in low-income census tracts that are also minority census tracts.
+This subgoal became effective in 2022.

 Goal-Eligible Refinance Loans